driv/website/content/en/docs/faq/getting-started/vschema.md

 Simply put, it contains the information needed to make Vitess look and act like a single database server.

-For example, the VSchema will contain the information about the sharding key for each sharded table.
-When the application issues a query with a WHERE clause that references the key, the VSchema information will be used to route the query to the appropriate shard.
+For example, the VSchema will contain the sharding key for each sharded table.
+When the application issues a query with a WHERE clause that references the key, the VSchema will be used to route the query to the appropriate shard.

-## What is a primary Vindex and how does it work?

-The Primary Vindex for a table is analogous to a database primary key.

-Every sharded table must have one defined.
-A Primary Vindex must be unique: given an input value, it must produce a single keyspace ID.
-At the time of an insert to the table, the unique mapping produced by the Primary Vindex determines the target shard for the inserted row.

-In Vitess, the choice of Vindex allows control of how a column value maps to a keyspace ID.
-In other words, a Primary Vindex in Vitess not only defines the Sharding Key, but also decides the Sharding Strategy.

-Uniqueness for a Primary Vindex does not mean that the column has to be a primary key or unique key in the MySQL schema for the underlying shard.
-You can have multiple rows that map to the same keyspace ID.
-The Vindex uniqueness constraint only ensures that all rows for a keyspace ID end up in the same shard.

 ## What is a Vindex and how does it work?

 A Vindex provides a way to map a column value to a keyspace ID.
 Since each shard in Vitess covers a range of keyspace ID values, this mapping can be used to identify which shard contains a row.

 The advantages of Vindexes stem from their flexibility: